kubernetes/steering/CONTRIBUTING.md

 # Contributing to Steering
-This repo and the committee itself
+This repo and the Committee itself

-This repo is for the use of the steering committee to organize itself and record decisions and processes.
+This repo is for the use of the Steering Committee to organize itself and record decisions and processes.

-The right mode to contribute depends on the type of change that you are proposing or engagement level you are seeking with the committee.
+The right mode to contribute depends on the type of change that you are proposing or engagement level you are seeking with the Committee.

+# Non-members

+Submit a PR and then send email to steering@kubernetes.io.
+To communicate sensitive items with the Steering Committee privately, send an email to steering-private@kubernetes.io.

 # Steering Committee Members